bluesky/ophyd-async/README.rst

 |build_status| |coverage| |pypi_version| |license|

-Ophyd is a Python library for interfacing with hardware.
-It provides an abstraction layer that enables experiment orchestration and data acquisition code to operate above the specifics of particular devices and control systems.
+ophyd-async is a Python library for asynchronously interfacing with hardware, building upon the logic of `Ophyd`_.
+It is intended to be used as an abstraction layer that enables experiment orchestration and data acquisition code to operate above the specifics of particular devices and control systems.

-Ophyd is typically used with the `Bluesky Run Engine`_ for experiment orchestration and data acquisition.
-It is also sometimes used in a stand-alone fashion.
+Both ophyd and ophyd-async are typically used with the `Bluesky Run Engine`_ for experiment orchestration and data acquisition.
+However, these libraries are able to be used in a stand-alone fashion.

-Many facilities use ophyd to integrate with control systems that use `EPICS`_ , but ophyd's design and some of its objects are also used to integrate with other control systems.
+Many facilities use ophyd-async to integrate with control systems that use `EPICS`_, but ophyd's design and some of its objects are also used to integrate with other control systems.

 * Put the details specific to a device or control system behind a **high-level interface** with methods like ``trigger()``, ``read()``, and ``set(...)``.